"Indian Heads" and other humanoid rocks

 Credit: Ranger Rick magazine (National Wildlife Federation) / Leen van der Slik - Earth Scenes

 I sometimes get a curiosity itch and I am wondering how many "faces" are seen in landforms.
 From my childhood I remember the "Sleeping Indian" mountain seen in the Colorado Rockies from the area of Walden, CO.
 As a child I tried to see the "sleeping indian" that the adults were talking about and, sure enough, found one.
 A couple of years later, I found out that what I had pegged as the Sleeping Indian was really Owl Mountain (Owl Mountain looks like the supine form, perhaps under a shroud after a brave death in battle, of an Indian Chief.
 You can trace the rise and fall of head, chest, and feet, and an extra lump that must be the warrior's weapons beneath the buffalo skin.)
 As it turned out, the real Sleeping Indian is just a head facing skyward, and you can see the profile of the face.
 Through binoculars the Sleeping Indian has an extra lip, but is still startlingly lifelike.
-I believe the name of the peaks is "the crags".
+I believe the name of the peaks is "the crags," and, as one might expect, the crags resemble a face only from one particular viewing direction.

 Images of Sleeping Indian: [Morning Sun] [Afternoon Sun]